citp/privacy-policy-historical/g/gr/gra/grapecity.com.md

 As a multinational corporation, GrapeCity is dedicated to providing a highly-personalized and effective service across many languages and locations.
 While this level of interaction is ambitious, we continually improve both the quality and customization of our support by maintaining and utilizing both personal and non-personal records.

-When you choose to provide us with personal information – such as your name, email address, or phone number – either when purchasing a product or submitting an online inquiry, we are able to ensure that you receive the most effective and appropriate support for your products and inquiries.
+When you choose to provide us with personal information – such as your name, email address, or phone number,  either when purchasing a product or submitting an online inquiry, we are able to ensure that you receive the most effective and appropriate support for your products and inquiries.

 GrapeCity also collects non-personal information – information that cannot be used to uniquely identify a user – including browser details, session duration, and page referrals.
 By analyzing these non-personal statistics, we are able to identify and research trends across our products, services, and Web pages.